envoylabs/blog/posts/prop16.md

 We encourage our delegators to vote according to their consciences.[0]

+**(2022-03-13) Edit:**

+People have asked us what would happen in the case of a 'no' vote.
+We would immediately want a new gov prop.

+We don't trust the whale any further than we can throw them.
+Trust is earned.
+We would move to lock their funds in a vesting wallet rather than altering the balance.

 ## Context

 [Juno Proposal 16](https://www.mintscan.io/juno/proposals/16) is controversial.
 The proposal seeks to reduce a 'whale' that gained over 2m Juno in the genesis stakedrop to the intended 'whale cap' of 50k JUNO.